NullVoxPopuli/emberconf-2023-resources/resources/pages/main/what-resources-are.md

     }
 </style>

-- derived data is the secret to performance
+- derived data is the secret to performance and clarity
 - resources help you model any situation as derived data.
+- more points
 - to get started:

     ```bash